 Leverage.
 The other intriguing possibility with regards to a NEA ARM Conveyor program is the potential for funding leverage.
 If an L1 Strategic Material Reserve is structured to make full or final payment on delivery and receipt of materials, there is a possibility that such a program may need less federal funding up front.
 By this I mean if a viable guarantee can be crafted and faith in that promise is high enough, it may be possible for the private sector to invest significant funds in launching missions.
 After all, the private sector invested $1 billion in Webvan.
 They are willing to invest substantial sums and take on a level of risk if there is a strong belief in gaining a return on investment and a market with some certainty exists.
 Nor does the investing sector mean just venture capital which seeks high rates of return.
 The world is awash in cash to invest in bond-grade relatively low return investments if the risk is commensurately low and guarantees are in place.

-All this means the asteroid mining companies may not have to rely on Kickstarter to raise modest sums.
+All this means that future asteroid mining companies may not have to rely on Kickstarter, t-shirts, and selfies to raise modest sums.
 They might actually be able to go directly to the financial markets and raise significant resources.
 If it’s a choice between selling a t-shirt or a bond, a bond may be a better path if you need to raise big money.